-Funding sources should be listed at the end of the manuscript, before the References and/or indicated in the "Template for Ethical and Legal Declarations", if required for submission, after Research Funding.
+Funding sources should be provided in the required Template for Ethical and Legal Declarations.
 When the study benefitted from funding through an unrestricted grant or other resources provided to a university, college, other research institution, or an individual author, state the name of the institute or organization that provided the funding along with the grant number, if applicable.
+This information must be also entered into ScholarOne during submission.